LEARN MORE ABOUT

 Following the success of the Iraq pilot project, OGCI scaled up the campaign to monitor more countries and assets.

-In 2024, OGCI extended the campaign to more countries and operators.
-Work now underway with GHGSat more than doubles the number of assets and countries involved, including countries in Central Asia, North Africa and South America.
+In 2024, OGCI extended the campaign to more countries and operators more than doubling the number of assets and countries involved, including countries in Central Asia, North Africa and South America.

 Lessons learned